naninovel/docs/docs/en/guide/text-printers.md

 ## Reveal Expressions

-In some cases, it may be required to include [script expressions](/guide/script-expressions) in the generated localization documents or force expression re-evaluation when language (locale) is changed.
+In some cases, it may be required to include [scenario expressions](/guide/expressions) in the generated localization documents or force expression re-evaluation when language (locale) is changed.

 The process is similar to [reveal events](/guide/text-printers#reveal-events), but instead of `@` use the `:` tag: